Skip to content

 invocation *agent.Invocation,

-) (*event.Event, error) {
+) ([]*event.Event, error) {

-// Custom event conversion logic
+// Custom non-streaming event conversion logic

-return event.New(invocation.InvocationID, agentName), nil
+return []*event.Event{event.New(invocation.InvocationID, agentName)}, nil

 }